-Principe, Molignon-Antermoia, Valbona-Vajolet, Larsec, Catinaccio Centrale, Roda di Vael, Coronelle-Mugoni and Dorsale Nigra-Montalto.
-In the following chapters the most important among them will be described
+Principe, Molignon-Antermoia, Valbona, Larsec, Catinaccio Centrale, Roda di Vael, Coronelle-Mugoni and Dorsale Nigra-Montalto.
+In the following chapters the most important among them will be described.

-For the approach to the sub-group see the dedicated sections.
+For the approach to the different sub-groups see the dedicated sections.

 This subgroup includes the highest summit of the whole group: the Catinaccio d'Antermoia 3004 m, the only mountain of the Catinaccio group to overcome the 3000m threshold, in which page you can find complete info about it.
 In the subgroup there are few other peaks, all interesting, such as the Cògolo del Lago 2811 m and the Croda dei Cirmèi 2902 m.

 Main summits : Cima Scalieret 2887 m - Cima Larsec 2891 m - Pala di Mezdì - Gran Cront 2778 m - Punta Scalpello - Pala della Ghiaccia